Gonzaga University: Inaugural class

-Cardinal Bea House Scandal
+Cardinal Bea House scandal

 In 2018, the Center for Investigative Reporting published evidence that the Cardinal Bea House, owned by the Jesuit order and located next to Gonzaga's campus, was used by the Catholic Church as a retirement home for priests with histories of sexual predation and abuse from across the Pacific Northwest and Alaska, from the 1970s through 2016.
 Sexually abusive priests were quietly kept there, out of contact with vulnerable populations yet shielded from any liability for the abuse they had committed.
 The last abusive priest moved out of the Cardinal Bea House in 2016.

 The Spokane Spokesman-Review newspaper questioned Gonzaga President Thayne McCulloh's statements that he did not know, before or during his time as president, about the abusive priests kept at the Cardinal Bea House.

+Controversy over University response to campus racism

+In 2026, Gonzaga University faced public criticism from its Black Student Union and the Spokane NAACP over what was perceived to be an insufficient administrative response to racist incidents on campus, including the targeting of Black students with racist harassment and slurs following a fundraiser event.